neonmoe/nemini/README.md

 libraries](https://github.com/nothings/stb), for Linux and MS Windows, as well as presumably everything else¹.

+If you think this project sounds interesting, you should check out [Lagrange](https://gmi.skyjake.fi/lagrange/) as well.
+It's a very similar client, built in C with SDL, and has support for Gopher!

 ¹ Namely, operating systems with an SDL 2.0 port.
 Check out the list [here](https://wiki.libsdl.org/Installation#Supported_platforms).